Josakko/MAC_Changer/README.md

                 TX packets 0  bytes 0 (0.0 B)
                 TX errors 0  dropped 0 overruns 0  carrier 0  collisions 0

-2. Now once you now the name of the interface that you want to change MAC address run `main.sh` file that you downloaded from this repo.
+2. Now once you now the name of the interface that you want to change MAC address run `main.sh` file that you downloaded from this repo using following command:

+  bash main.sh

 Usage example down below.